Middleton Beach, Western Australia: Attractions

-Middleton Beach is the main swimming beach for Albany and offers swimming and recreational beach activities.
+Binalup / Middleton Beach is the main swimming beach for Albany and offers swimming and recreational beach activities.
 The waters are protected by King George Sound; the Southern Ocean's waves do not usually reach these sheltered waters.
 Great Southern Right Whales can occasionally be seen close to shore during their annual migration and birthing.

-Middleton Beach boasts a jetty at the southern end, called Ellen Cove, and in summer a pontoon (a floating structure that can support many people) is placed in the ocean for enjoyment of swimmers.
+Binalup / Middleton Beach boasts a jetty at the southern end, called Ellen Cove, and in summer a pontoon (a floating structure that can support many people) is placed in the ocean for enjoyment of swimmers.
 There is a cafe, a cafe/deli, a restaurant, and a fish and chip shop all within walking distance of the beach.
 The Ellen Cove Boardwalk climbs the hill to the south above Ellen Cove Jetty, with views over the King George Sound and Middleton Bay.

 There is also accommodation ranging from a caravan park to motels and independent 'bed and breakfasts'.

-Middleton Beach also provides an easily accessible location for viewing Southern Right and Humpback whales during their annual migration to the Southern Ocean.
+Binalup / Middleton Beach also provides an easily accessible location for viewing Southern Right and Humpback whales during their annual migration to the Southern Ocean.
 Whales enter the bay to rest and can sometimes be seen as close as 20–30 metres from the shore or frolicking out in the deeper waters of the bay.

-Just off Middleton Beach was the location of the ANZAC Memorial Reenactment in 2014 when battleships from around the world displayed their remembrance of the ANZAC troops who left for Gallipoli in 1914.
+Just off Binalup / Middleton Beach was the location of the ANZAC Memorial Re-enactment in 2014 when battleships from around the world displayed their remembrance of the ANZAC troops who left for Gallipoli in 1914.